zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Now that we know some of the pertinent details we can explore why **assembly line work** is different to **knowledge work**.

 ### Standard work - Assembly Line
 What gave a drastic productivity boost to assembly line is componentisation.
 It became possible to put things together using discrete parts.
-Componentisation and part integration is possible only through agreed standards.
-Assembly line is setup and configured to produce few models of the car, sure these models have different variants like mentioned above, however they are all standard and their **Takt time is known**.
+Componentisation and part integration is possible  through agreed standards i.e. interfaces.
+Assembly line is setup and configured to produce similar models of the car, sure these models have different specifications like mentioned above, however they are all standard and their **Takt time is known**.

 ### Non-standard work - Craft production
 Now contrast this to software engineering.
 Typical backlog of user stories delivers discrete piece of value, we will call them story A, B and C. Story A might take 15 days to complete by 4 people.
 B might take 5 days to complete by 2 people.
 C might take 8 days to complete by 7 people from 3 different departments!
 In some sense this is craft production.

 Practitioner might say, well how about you break these user stories down to a smaller size so that Takt time is known?
 I have to counter with this, a user story needs to be a discrete piece of **real** value.
 If it is possible to break it down and still delivery **real value** then it should be broken down.
 However more often then not user story can only be broken down to a finite amount until it **loses its value** and then process becomes task break down.
-Breaking user stories down too far is artificial and actually leads to knowledge workers forgetting why they are doing the piece of work in the first place, this leads to poorer solutions and time waste as the Lego experiment shows.
+Breaking user stories down too far is artificial and actually leads to knowledge workers forgetting why they are doing the piece of work in the first place, this leads to poorer solutions and time waste as we will later find out in the Lego experiment.

 Wait, what on earth is craft production?